tamediadigital/TaMatisse/README.md

 #  TaMatisse

 TaMatisse aka the Tamedia Robo-Painter is a small Arduino painting robot that has been developed for the Zukunftstag 2017 at Tamedia.
-The Zukuntfstag is a special day in Switzerland where 10-12 year old kids join their parents at work to get an impression of what their working day looks like.
+The Zukunftstag is a special day in Switzerland where 10-12 year old kids join their parents at work to get an impression of what their working day looks like.

 The name of this project is inspired by [Henri Matisse](https://en.wikipedia.org/wiki/Henri_Matisse) - so our bots have somebody to look up to.

 For this project, we designed the robots from scratch, 3D-printed the chassis and the wheels and powered them with an Arduino board and motors.
 We went through a number of iterations starting from [a very rudimental version](https://drive.google.com/open?id=1XHYLBMp3aTwPATsHcA2afbOtKss3Xp65) which gave some [first promising results](https://drive.google.com/open?id=1dIKPrNfxLv_RLu-L1qv47xOSfsh7SLXa).

 That wasn't enough of course!